A Westport Wine Garden at 39th and Roanoke

 Esslinger’s wine garden was not the only one in the Midtown area, but the level of civility found at these drinking spots may have varied.
 Like several others who described the area, Firth took pains to point out that Esslinger’s did not cater to wild visitors.

-“Mr. Esslinger has gained a reputation for keeping a strictly first class garden, and one has no fear of meeting the rough element that frequent some public places, than in one’s own home.”
+“Mr. Esslinger has gained a reputation for keeping a strictly first-class garden, and one has no fear of meeting the rough element that frequents some public places than in one’s own home.”

-Another local residents shared his memories in 1933 in the Star.
+Another local resident shared his memories in 1933 in the Star.

-Frederick Esslinger was born in Wurttemberg, Germany in 1819 where he went to school and was apprenticed to a watchmaker.
+Frederick Esslinger was born in Wurttemberg, Germany, in 1819.
+There, he attended school and apprenticed to a watchmaker.
 He came to the United States in 1850 and to Westport the following year, running a watchmaking and jewelry store in what is now downtown Kansas City.
-He opened the wine garden on land where the family lived in 1876, according to his son Ernest, who helped his father run the resort.
+According to his son Ernest, who helped his father run the resort, he opened the wine garden on land where the family lived in 1876.

-“We had tables out here under the trees and the best people of Kansas City and of Westport used to come here.
+“We had tables out here under the trees, and the best people from Kansas City and Westport used to come here.
 It was a great sight, in the evenings, to see the elite of Kansas City gathered under the trees sipping their wines and being all the better for it.”

 “Good wine, such as we had then, had a mighty influence in promoting a fine social intercourse.
 Family and neighborly groups would sit together here and have a jolly time, such as you never see today.
 Never any rough conduct, nobody drunk, but everyone feeling sociable and happy.”